CELEBRITY ENCOUNTERS

 meeting and working with professional performers and celebrated

-later, Senator and Mrs. John F. Kennedy strolled past the
+and Mrs. John F. Kennedy strolled past the Georgetown

-and when the Kennedys moved to The White House, I received
+Kennedys moved to The White House, I received a call inviting

-a call inviting us to provide lighting and technical support
+us to provide lighting and technical support for East Room

-for East Room performances, which we did throughout the
+performances, which we did throughout the Kennedy and Johnson

-were in every audience.
-Subsequently, as President of the
+audience.
+Subsequently, as President of the National Theatre,

-National Theatre, I met other celebrities.
-However fleeting,
+I met other celebrities.
+However fleeting, encounters with

-encounters with the famous are fun and memorable, but I
+the famous are fun and memorable, but I never really thought

 |